Riverside South, Manhattan: 60th Street Rail Yard

 The New York Central Railroad 69th Street Transfer Bridge used to transfer freight by car float across the Hudson, in disuse since the 1970s in Riverside Park South.

 Early redevelopment plans

 In the late 20th century, there had been several proposals to develop structures over the rail yard.
-These included the Litho City plan in the 1960s; the businessman Donald Trump's 1970s plan; the Lincoln West plan of the early 1980s; and Trump's Television City plan of the late 1980s.
+These included the Litho City plan in 1965 and various plans by New York City's Educational Construction Fund in the late 1960s.
 In his book New York 2000, Robert A. M. Stern described the site as "one of the city's most coveted and contested parcels of open land".
 The site was hard to develop in part because it did not have roads or utilities, and because any potential redevelopment would have had to be built over the train yard.
+With Penn Central's bankruptcy in 1975, the ground level became available as well, increasing the potential for development.
+This led to the businessman Donald Trump's late 1970s plans; the Lincoln West plan of the early 1980s; and Trump's Television City plan of the late 1980s.